benediktclaus/benelib/README.md

 Datteln for `ggplot2`.

-Those can be used via `scale_color_*` oder `scale_fill_*` and the respective name of the color scheme’s institution.
-Those can be mapped to continuous variables as well.
+Those can be used via `scale_color_*` oder `scale_fill_*` and the respective name of the color scheme’s institution (i.e. “pedscience”, “palli”, or “dksz”).
+By giving the argument `discrete = FALSE`, those can be mapped to continuous variables as well.

 ``` r
 ggplot(iris, aes(x = Sepal.Length, y = Petal.Length, color = Species)) +